 'An Awfully Big Adventure' (1995)

-According to New York Times film reviewer Janet Maslin, An Awfully Big Adventure "represents the road not taken" for Grant.
+New York Times film reviewer Janet Maslin, An Awfully Big Adventure " represents the road not taken" for Grant.
 She wrote, in 1995, that "it captures Mr. Grant as the clever, versatile character actor he was then becoming, rather than the international dreamboat he is today."
 Set in Liverpool in the years following World War II, the film centres on aspiring teenage actress Stella Bradshaw, who joins a local repertory theatre and proceeds to fixate on Grant's Meredith Potter, the cruel and condescending director.
 The film's directed by Mike Newell, who launched Grant into rom-com superstardom in Four Weddings and a Funeral one year prior; An Awfully Big Adventure, however, is decidedly less sweet.
+Watch it on Amazon.

 'The Man from U.N.C.L.E.'
 (2015)